Sexual Orientation Discrimination

 Contact An Employment Lawyer Today

-If you have experienced sexual orientation or sexual identity discrimination or harassment at your job, the employment lawyers at The Nirenberg Law Firm can help.
-Contact us online, or call us at 201 487-2700 or 212 398-7100 to schedule an initial consultation with one of our experienced employment law attorneys.
+If you have experienced sexual orientation or sexual identity discrimination, harassment or retaliation at work in either New Jersey or New York, the employment lawyers at The Nirenberg Law Firm can help.
+We have represented numerous employees who have experienced these types of illegal discrimination at their jobs.
+Contact us online, or call us at (201) 487-2700 to schedule an initial consultation with one of our experienced employment law attorneys.

 - New Jersey Court Reverses Dismissal of Sexual Orientation Discrimination Case Earlier this month the New Jersey Appellate Division permitted an employee to continue with his sexual orientation discrimination claim against his ....